 This page lists all the scheduled games and results for this season.
-See below.
-Yes, it is all information available elsewhere but we need to do something with our idle hands.
+See below (and/or a downloadable spreadsheet ST PAULI SEASON 2017-18 ).
+Yes, it’s information available elsewhere but we need to do something with our idle hands.

 Kaiserslautern (FCK) 1-1 ST PAULI.

 [27/34.
 Sat.17 Mar.12:00] The game looked to tip in Pauli’s favour in the 73 min when the ref saw red and sent off a FCKer for a foul in the penalty area and then Pauli (Bouhaddouz) scored from the resulting penalty.
 The basement team down to 10 men with a quarter an hour to go?
 3 points in the bag?
 You think?
 Oh hold on, FCK make two substitutions in the 78min and one sets up the other to score the equalizer in the 86min.
 FCKing jokers!
 Ahem.

 [26/34.
 Sat.10 Mar.12:00.]
 The Millerntor roar to a no score draw.
 Oh well.

 [25/34.
 Sun.04 Mar.12:30.]
 As you’d expect, the league leaders get the home win (first goal in 8mins, with second deep into the second half at 74mins) although Pauli do score in the 91st minute.
 If only the game had gone on for longer….
 It’s all about timing 😉